Mark-Walen/camera_calibration/README.md

-Your updated version looks great!
-Here's a revised version with the acknowledgment for ROS included and the suggested adjustments to further refine the README:

----

 # Camera Calibration for Mono and Stereo

 This repository provides tools for camera calibration, supporting both mono and stereo camera setups.
 The goal of this project is to offer an easy-to-use, flexible camera calibration process that can be run anywhere, without the need for ROS dependencies.